vuxcode/pr1-project-BirdiePhoenix/README.md

 # Project Summary
 - Presentation:
   - Write text!
 Press buttons!
-Take the enemy king!
+Take the enemy king! <br>
     Just like in any game of chess you can jump over people with horses, convert them with bishops or run them over with towers!
 And did I mention, ALOT of pawns!
     Last but not the least, go almost anywhere you want, with the QUEEN!
     Oh, and please don't forget to protect your king.